TheQwertiest/foo_spider_monkey_panel/docs/script_documentation/api_changes.md

 - All methods that returned `VBArray` before return a proper JS array now.
 - `FbMetadbHandleList` items now can be accessed with [ ] operator.
 - Added global `include('path/to/script.js')` method.
-  This method is like `eval(ReadFile('path/to/script.js'))`, but provides better error reporting and might have more features in the future (e.g. script caching; one time include only aka include guard).
+  This method is like `eval(ReadFile('path/to/script.js'))`, but provides better error reporting and might have more features in the future (like script caching or include guards).
 - Added `window.DefinePanel()` method.
   A replacement for the old `==PREPROCESSOR==` header.
   `window.DefinePanel(panel_name, { author: author_name, version: version_string, features: {drag_n_drop: boolean} } )`.